 The U.S. Department of Homeland security specifically defines human trafficking as ”modern-day slavery and involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.”
 These victims are women, girls, boys and men of all ages, all from different backgrounds.

-The difficult part of this underground world is that it’s obviously a hidden crime.
-It continues to happen 365 days a year, at any time of day, and in any city, or suburb.
 Not to mention, it could be happening in your very own neighborhood.
 You name the place, and it’s probably happening.
 Still not convinced?

 You’ve likely passed by a victim of human trafficking at some point

 Victims of sex slavery are everyday people, just like us.
 Someone could be sold or transported to a potential client right in front of you without you even realizing it.
 It also happens in the places you may visit on a semi-regular basis, such as:

 These are just a few examples, however, and often, it can be hard to tell who’s actually a victim of sex slavery.

 Victims choose to remain silent for a handful of reasons.
 Whether it’s suspicion of authorities, fear, simply lacking awareness of actually needing help, or they are simply afraid that their trafficker will accuse them of lying, these are all valid reasons to take into consideration.

 What are the signs of someone potentially being trafficked?

 - They are paid very little or nothing at all

 - Live and work at the same location